christopheradams/plug_rest/README.md

 * The content callbacks (like `to_html`) return `{body, conn, state}` where the body is one of `binary()`, `{:chunked, Enum.t}`, or `{:file, binary()}`.
+* Other callbacks that need to set the body on PUT, POST, or DELETE, can set the value of `conn.resp_body` directly before returning it.
+The body can only be a `binary()`.
 * The content types provided and accepted callbacks can describe each media type with a String like `"text/html"`; or a tuple in the form `{type, subtype, params}`, where params can be `%{}` (no params